eadpearce/project-1-webmidi/README.md

 ### Introduction

 This is V2 of my first project for WDI26 [*Piano Hero*](https://github.com/eadpearce/wdi-project-1) (more info on this project is in the readme for this repo) now with MIDI controller support using [WebMidi.js](https://github.com/cotejp/webmidi).
 Just plug in your MIDI keyboard, click 'Detect MIDI input', select your device from the dropdown list, then play!

 ### Tools Used
 * Audacity
 * Javascript, HTML5, CSS
 * jQuery
 * WebMidi.js
 * reset.css

 ### Future Plans...
 New features I may add in future:

 * A bank of well-known tunes for you and the computer to play
 * Backing tracks
 * Metronome
 * Different samples for the keys
-* MIDI support using WebMidi.js <https://github.com/cotejp/webmidi>

 ### Credits